liugangcode/Graph-DiT/README.md

-Inverse Molecular Design with Multi-Conditional Diffusion Guidance
+Graph Diffusion Transformer for Multi-Conditional Molecular Generation
 ================================================================

 Paper: https://arxiv.org/abs/2401.13858

-This is the code for MCD: a Multi-Conditional Diffusion Model for inverse small molecule and polymer designs and generations.
-The denoising model architecture in `mcd/models` looks like:
+This is the code for Graph DiT.
+The denoising model architecture in `graph_dit/models` looks like:

 <div style="display: flex;" markdown="1">
       <img src="asset/reverse.png" style="width: 45%;" alt="Description of the first image">